-The eighth type of terrible leader Vince describes is the abusive leader.
-These are the leaders who “regularly and routinely mistreat, disrespect and insult others.
+Abusive leaders.
+My friend and leadership expert Vince Molinaro describes them as leaders who “regularly and routinely mistreat, disrespect and insult others.
 They frequently “tear a strip” off their direct reports – often in public.”

 If you have an abusive leader, you’re probably trying desperately to avoid their wrath.
 Tiptoeing around controversial topics, you’ve withdrawn from contributing fully and started risking a contrary opinion only in the most important situations.
 Desperately needing an outlet, you and your teammates commiserate in whispers but shudder at the thought of providing feedback directly to the boss.
 You’re stressed out and starting to weigh your options for getting out of the team, and maybe even the organization.
 Your significant other is begging you to make a change because you’re almost unrecognizable these days.